Pe1mehk0/Satelink_cansat_competition/README.md

 Primary mission:

-Our CanSat (satelite) will monitor its altitude while falling using a BMP 280 temperature and pressure sensor; connected to the Adafruit Feather M0, the sensor will activate and using the pressure – temperature correlation formula.
+CanSat (satelite) will monitor its altitude while falling using a BMP 280 temperature and pressure sensor; connected to the Adafruit Feather M0, the sensor will activate and using the pressure – temperature correlation formula.
-At 1Hz, will transmit the readings once per second through a 433Mhz LoRa RFM96 radio module with an omnidirectional antenna.
-The data will then be graphed out to provide us with the descent rate.
+At 1Hz, it will transmit the readings once per second through a 433Mhz LoRa RFM96 radio module with an omnidirectional antenna.
+The data will then be graphed in a real time and saved on a computer.
-Knowing the crosswind value and the rate of change of altitude, we will be able to better estimate the position of the can as it falls on the ground.

 Secondary mission: